| UserVoice | #1 Productboard | #2 ProductLift | |

 Read more: 10 ProductLift Alternatives

 What it does: Aha! is a comprehensive product management suite that includes roadmapping, idea management, and strategic planning.
-It's powerful but complex, with modular pricing starting at $39/user/month and a steep learning curve.
+Roadmaps starts at $59/user/month and now bundles Ideas Essentials, Whiteboards, and Knowledge.
+Aha!
+Discovery (customer interviews) is $39/user/month separately.

 Best for: Strategic Planning